ahujajitesh63/Library-Data-Analysis/New York City Taxi Trip Data Analysis/README.md

 1. Bar chart of Passenger count distribution

-2. Histogram of trip distance to fare amount
+2. Scatter plot of trip distance to fare amount

-3. Bar chart of trip distance distribution
+3. Histogram of trip distance distribution

 ## Dependencies
 The following libraries were used for data analysis and visualization: